HighOnMelatonin/hiitman/README.md

 ## 5. Known Issues and limitations

-- Unsure of potential loophole(s) that results in users exploiting them.
+- Unsure of potential loophole(s) that results in users exploiting them